momer/soryy-com-blog-posts/2014-10-02-not-another-go-net-http-tutorial.md

 	// then call srv.Handler to reply to them. func (srv *Server) Serve(l net.Listener) error {
 		defer l.Close()

-        // Commentary:
-        // how long to sleep on accept failure var tempDelay time.Duration
+		var tempDelay time.Duration // how long to sleep on accept failure for {
-		for {
 			rw, e := l.Accept()
 			if e != nil {